cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 	// This is a transient state.
 	Processing State = "processing"

-	// Failed signifies that an ACME resource has failed for some reason.
+	// Invalid signifies that an ACME resource is invalid for some reason.
-	// If an Order is marked 'Failed', one of its validations may have failed for some reason.
+	// If an Order is marked 'invalid', one of its validations be have invalid for some reason.
 	// This is a final state.
-	Failed State = "failed"
+	Invalid State = "invalid"

 	// Expired signifies that an ACME resource has expired.
 	// If an Order is marked 'Expired', one of its validations may have expired or the Order itself.